JonTDean/Demultiplex-Project/readme.md

 [Let's Learn!](/grokGenomics.md)

 The [sequence file](./munge/hawkins_pooled_sequences.fastq) has barcodes(an amino acid chain) that read for the symptoms associated with the clinical data of the [patients](./munge/harrington_clinical_data.txt).
 By comparing and contrasting the motifs for each patient we are able to distinguish between wild types (*type of mutation*) and the reference disease [dgorgon](./munge/dgorgon_reference.fa).
+We output the munged data and store the results in a user readable text file named [report](report.txt).